agostini01/dev-with-docker/README.md

 `start-docker.sh` will start the container and volume mount the work directory.

+* It also creates `$HOME/.cache/bazel/` and mounts to `/home/developer/.cache/bazel/` to persist the builds if containers are restarted.

 The user `developer` is added to the sudo group.
 Check the `Dockerfile` to verify the default password.